Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 Follow the instructions in terminal to configure the cli.

-You should see a message stating "Config has been updated.
+You should see a message stating:

+"Config has been updated.
 Spectral CLI is configured!"